emacs-exordium/exordium/README.md

 $ rc -J
 ```

-Check the output of `rdm` for any compilation errors and adjust your
+Check the output of rdm for any compilation errors and adjust your compilation
-compilation database accordingly.
-Rerun `rc -J` to reload the compilation
+database accordingly.
+Rerun `rc -J` to reload the compilation database.

-database.
+The rdm deamon should automatically re-compile any file you edit in Emacs as
+soon as you save it (it uses inotify).

 If you use multiple projects, you can list the loaded projects with `rc -w` and
 switch to a new project with `rc -w <proj>` (a regex).
 You can unload a project
 with `rc -W <proj>`.

+### Using the index

 Now comes the good part: